scolecite/mica-gd355/lectures/w7-object.md

 *Exercise: Create a constructor for drawing faces.
 First, think about what properties and methods you will need. (ex. skin color, hair color, eye size, etc.) Then, without thinking about an object, just draw a face with all the necessary elements.
 Then, think about how you can generalize so that it can create a variety of faces.
 My code example is [here](http://codepen.io/cdaein/pen/pebGGw?editors=0010).*

 *Exercise: Can you think of an object that you can design and control using parameters?
 Chair?
 Table?
 Human being?
+Building?
 Try creating JavaScript objects.*